QDFlow: A Python package for physics simulations of quantum dot devices: Noise

 CSDs with a mixture of noises optimized for compatibility with experimental data are presented in Fig.~\ref{fig:noise_comb}(a)-(c).
 Figure~\ref{fig:noise_comb}(d) shows two rays with added noise.
-The exact amounts of each type of noise are randomized for each diagram.
+The exact amounts of each noise type are randomized for each diagram.
 A code example showing how to generate noisy CSD data for a previously simulated sample CSD is shown in Listing~\ref{lst:noise}.

-Given the computational complexity of Thomas–Fermi calculations, the \texttt{noise} module is configured to assume that a complete noiseless CSD (or a ray-based data) has already been generated using the \texttt{generate} module.
+Given the computational complexity of Thomas-Fermi calculations, the \texttt{noise} module is configured to assume that a complete noiseless CSD (or a ray-based data) has already been generated using the \texttt{generate} module.
 This approach gives us several advantages.
-First, it significantly reduces the computational overhead since multiple noise realizations with different relative noise strengths can be generated from a single noiseless CSD.
+First, it significantly reduces computational overhead, as multiple noise realizations with different relative noise strengths can be generated from a single noiseless CSD.
 Secondly, the modular approach adopted in \texttt{QDFlow} provides flexibility that cannot be achieved experimentally, where it is not possible to calibrate individual noise sources to the desired level.
 Additionally, it allows us to specify the magnitudes of each of the noise types relative to the local scale of the surrounding data points, which is important since the scale of the data points can vary across large CSDs.
-Finally, it allows for systematic benchmarking of ML algorithms since the noise level and type can be modified independently of the underlying physical configuration.
-For example, one can generate a single noiseless dataset and then apply different realizations of noise to study the robustness of a given algorithm under varying experimental conditions, as was done in Ref.~\citeonline{Ziegler22-TAR}.
+Finally, it allows for systematic benchmarking of ML algorithms, since the noise level and type can be independently adjusted without affecting the underlying physical configuration.
+For example, one can generate a single noiseless dataset and then apply different noise realizations to study the robustness of a given algorithm under varying experimental conditions, as was done in Ref.~\cite{Ziegler22-TAR}.